Login

 Guinness is the festival's signature drink.
 The "Guinness Village" is a covered marquee complex inside the public enclosures, with multiple bars serving Guinness from purpose-built lines, live music between races, and an outdoor area for standing-and-watching.
 Guinness sales across the week are famously high.

-The Village is the centre of the festival's social atmosphere on the cheaper-ticket side.
-The Irish crowd, the standing-room crowd, and most of the under-thirties drink, eat and watch from here.
-By Friday afternoon the Village has its own gravity.
+The Village is the heart of the festival's social side in the public enclosures.
+The Irish crowd, the standing-room crowd and most of the under-thirties drink, eat and watch from here.
+By Friday afternoon plenty of them settle in to follow the racing on the Village big screens rather than walk to the rail at all.

 The Club Enclosure has its own bars and restaurants and a covered route to the lawn; most Club guests do not go into the Guinness Village during the day.
 The Village runs separately from Club hospitality.